Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 | Logic   | <0.001W (3%)      |
 | I/O     | <0.001W (0%)      |

-This overall decrease in power is far more than what could be expected, but it's likely to do with the decreased clock speed, lower utilization, and possibly other optimizations made by the synthesizer.
+This overall decrease in power is far more than what could be expected, but it's likely to do with lower utilization, and possibly other optimizations made by the synthesizer, such as shorter routing paths.

 ## Saved Cycles:
 This design change represents the most significant performance improvement, particularly for programs with a high number of branches.
 The exact efficiency of the branch predictor cannot be determined universally, as it depends on the characteristics of the executed program.
 To accurately assess the performance improvement, benchmark testing would be necessary.
 This may be done at a later date, as to do this at a proper scale a more sophisticated memory system would be useful, as this would allow for compiled C code to be run on the processor.